Storage quota

 file system.
 For example, the so-called HOME quota shall apply to your home

-Another example, a project may have dedicated quota for data stored under their
+.
+A project may have dedicated quota for data

 where nnABCDk